 My Grandma was a beautiful woman in her right.
 As I write these words, I realize it’s the first time I have shared this experience.
-For some reason, I feel especially close to her today.
+I feel especially close to her today.
 I know she watches over all of us still and as I repeat the words again I find comfort knowing she is in paradise.

 grandma who stood by the peony near the back door.
 I smiled to myself as I followed her direction while digging up the plant.
-We placed it in a mall garbage bag, and I took it to my car.
+We placed it in a small garbage bag, and I took it to my car.
 We returned to the house where we enjoyed our afternoon tea and raisin toast.
 Some days it was toast, other days it was shortbread cookies.
 When the visit was over, I hugged her and took her peony home where I planted it in my backyard.
-I knew that would be a temporary home.
+I knew would be a temporary home.
 I would find the perfect place once I researched the peony habitat.

-Now as I admire the blooms of many peonies, all of which came from that spot by the back door of grandmas house I can’t help but remember.
+Now as I admire the blooms of many peonies, all of which came from that spot by the back door of grandma's house I can’t help but remember.

-I tiptoed into the room at the nursing home, as I approached the bed my heart sunk deep into my chest.
+I tiptoed into the room at the nursing home as I approached the bed my heart sunk deep into my chest.
 I watched my grandma’s labored breathing as she lay silently on the bed.
 I tried to be quiet, but she sensed my presence as I approached her bed.
 She smiled at me with bright blue eyes to mask the pain she felt.
 I could see it on her face though.

 I returned her smile as I knelt at the side of the bed.
 I reached out and gently took her hand as I asked if I could get her anything.
-She closed her eyes as she struggled to shake her head from left to right to respond.
+She closed her eyes as she struggled to shake her head from the left to the right to respond.
 I looked into her eyes as I patted her hand and tried to comfort her.
 The morphine was no longer working.
 Grandma then closed her eyes and leaned back into her pillow.
 I saw a tear escape down the side of her face and disappear into the same pillow that supported her head.
 I felt helpless.

 I continued to kneel at her side as I watched her pass in and out of restless sleep.
 She was so small and frail lying in that bed, a complete contrast to her life only months ago.
 Who would have known?

 just want to die.
 Everyone I know is dead except my family.
-I just can’t die; I need to make sure everyone will be alright”.
+I just can’t die; I need to make sure everyone will be all right.”
 At that moment I stood up and leaned over her and hugged her gently as I tried to be considerate of the pain she would feel.
-Tears began to well up in my eyes as I whispered in her ear.
+Tears welled up in my eyes as I whispered in her ear.
 “It’s okay Grandma; you can go now, you have done everything you can for all of us.
 We have all grown up and are successful in our lives.
 It’s okay to go; we understand it is your time.”

 As I stood up, I brushed away the tears and took a deep breath.
 Grandma looked up at me and smiled one last time before falling into a restless sleep.
 I sat with her for a while longer struggling with the desire to sit with her and the necessity of my responsibilities.
 I stayed as long as I could, but time got away from me, and I had to go.
-You see I had a business trip that I had to leave on the following morning and duty called.
+I had a business trip I had to leave on the following morning and duty called.

 I left the room that night and life continued as it always does.
 Grandma’s face a constant in my mind.
 The echo of her laugh and the lessons in her stories a continual reminder from where I came.
 I was sitting in the airport in